Submitting a Proposal

 Each proposal type is unique in how the JSON should be formatted.
 See the relevant section for the type of proposal you are drafting:

-Once on-chain, most people will rely upon network explorers to interpret this information with a graphical user interface (GUI).
+Once on-chain, most people will rely upon block explorers to interpret this information with a graphical user interface (GUI).

 # Sending the transaction that submits your governance proposal

 For information on how to use gaiad (the command line interface) to submit an on-chain proposal through the governance module, please refer to the gaiad resource for the Cosmos Hub documentation.

 This is the generic command format for using gaiad (the command-line interface) to submit your proposal on-chain: